-Cost basis regulations for covered investments6 require broker-dealers to track wash sales resulting from sale and purchase transactions of identical securities (same CUSIP) within the same account only.
+Cost basis regulations for covered investments5 require broker-dealers to track wash sales resulting from sale and purchase transactions of identical securities (same CUSIP) within the same account only.
 In some situations a firm’s calculations of cost basis and gain/loss will not incorporate every wash sale which may have occurred within an account(s).
-As a result, you will need to track and adjust certain transactions affected by wash sales to disallow loss and adjust basis in order to comply with IRS rules.
+As a result, you will need to track and adjust certain transactions affected by wash sales to disallow loss and adjust basis to comply with IRS rules.

 You must apply the wash sale rules yourself for the following situations:

 Sales and purchases occurring between brokerage accounts (accounts ending in 133):

-- Wash sales resulting from sale and purchase of substantially identical stock or securities, regardless of whether the sale and purchase occurred in the same account or different accounts
+- Sales and purchases of any securities that are not identical (same CUSIP), but are substantially identical, regardless of whether the sale and purchase occurred in the same account or different accounts

 For more information, consult a qualified tax professional or IRS publication 550, which is available on the IRS website.

 - Entities that have not provided Ameriprise with a certified Taxpayer Identification Number (TIN) are treated as foreign entities for Foreign Account Tax Compliance Act (FATCA) purposes.

-- Nonqualified accounts owned by entities (not individuals) without a certified TIN on file during any part of the year, will be subject to withholding on interest and dividend income during that time, under Chapter 4 of the Internal Revenue Code.
+- Nonqualified accounts owned by entities (not individuals) without a certified TIN on file during any part of the year will be subject to withholding on interest and dividend income during that time under Chapter 4 of the Internal Revenue Code.
 Trusts, corporations, partnerships, and estates are examples of entities that are not considered individuals.

-- If Ameriprise does not have a certified TIN on file for your account(s) at any time during the year, you may receive Form 1042-S, Foreign Person’s U.S. Source Income Subject to Withholding7, by March 15, 2017, reporting interest and dividend income and associated Chapter 4 withholding.
+- If Ameriprise does not have a certified TIN on file for your account(s) at any time during the year, you may receive Form 1042-S, Foreign Person’s U.S. Source Income Subject to Withholding7, reporting interest and dividend income and associated Chapter 4 withholding.